-Students must attend a one-hour recitation session each week.
-The course staff will schedule recitations.
-You are responsible for material presented in recitation.
+Lectures will be held in Room 2-190 from 9:30 A.M. to 11:00 A.M.
+ET on Mondays and Wednesdays.
+In addition, students must attend a one-hour recitation session each week.
+Material will be presented in recitations as well as in lectures.
 Attendance in recitation has been well correlated in the past with exam performance.
 Recitations also give you a more intimate opportunity to ask questions and interact with the course staff.

-- MIT students: MIT recitations will be taught by the teaching assistants on Fridays.
-Handout 3 asks you to fill out the sign-up sheet on the course web page to indicate your preferences for recitation sections.
-Recitation assignments made by the scheduling office are inoperative. - SMA students: SMA recitations will be taught by Prof. Lee on either Friday at 3:00 P.M. or Monday at 1:00 P.M.
-SGT in the video-conference room.
+Recitations will be taught by the teaching assistants on Fridays.
+Handout 3 asks you to fill out the sign-up sheet to indicate your preferences for recitation sections.
+Recitation assignments made by the registrar are inoperative.